 Pterygium or pinguecula are characterized by fleshy tissue growth on the conjunctiva, often containing visible blood vessels.

 Autoimmune disorders, such as Sjogren’s syndrome, are also significant contributors.
-Sjogren's syndrome is both an autoimmune disease and an autoimmune disorder that damages the glands responsible for producing tears and saliva, leading to dry eyes and dry mouth.
+Sjogren’s syndrome is an autoimmune disorder that damages healthy tissue in moisture-producing glands, including tear glands, leading to dry eyes and dry mouth.
+Dysfunction of tear glands and tear ducts can result in insufficient tear production and dry eyes.
+Common signs of Sjogren's syndrome include dry eyes, dry mouth, and joint pain.

-Environmental factors, such as dry air or exposure to UV radiation, can exacerbate gritty eyes and lead to severe dry eyes.
+Environmental factors, such as dry air, ocean activities or exposure to UV radiation, can exacerbate gritty eyes and lead to severe dry eyes.
+Seasonal allergies can also cause gritty eyes by triggering inflammation and allergic conjunctivitis, which may require specialized seasonal allergy eye treatment in Honolulu.

 Environmental factors, such as dry air, wind, or sun exposure, can contribute to gritty eyes by reducing tear production or causing tear evaporation.
 Examples include: Surfing, running, boating and golf.

-Protective eyewear, such as sunglasses or safety shields, can help prevent gritty eyes caused by environmental factors.
+Using proper eye protection, such as sunglasses or safety shields, is a key strategy for preventing gritty eyes caused by environmental factors like sun or wind exposure.

 Keeping the eyes moist with artificial tears or eye drops can also help reduce the risk of gritty eyes in dry or windy environments.